UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

 Occupational safety and health (OSH); Qualitative methods; Environmental health; Sustainable production

 OSH in the home care industry; OSH in healthcare; Working conditions in the informal economy

-Dr. Markkanen is a research faculty in the Department of Work Environment.
-Currently, her research duties consist of (i) investigating hazardous exposures - with a special emphasis on home care workers’ working conditions and (ii) international OSH concerns related to the informal economy, health care industry, and OSH among migrant workers.
-She has been a co-investigator on the National Institute for Occupational Safety and Health (NIOSH) - funded Safe Home Care Project, which investigates a wide range of occupational safety and health hazards and promising practices among home care aide occupations in Massachusetts, as well as for another NIOSH-funded Project SHARRP (Safe Home Care and Risk Reduction for Providers) which evaluated sharps injury and other blood exposure risks among home health care nurses and home health aides.
+Pia Markkanen, Sc.D. is a research faculty in the Department of Public Health.
+Currently, her research duties consist of investigating hazardous exposures - with a special emphasis on home care workers’ working conditions.
+She has been a co-investigator leading qualitative research activities on the National Institute for Occupational Safety and Health (NIOSH) - funded Safe Home Care Project.
 In 2004, she earned doctor of science degree in work environment from the UMASS Lowell.
 In 1992, she earned masters of science degree in chemical engineering from the Lappeenranta University of Technology, Finland.